SESMG/SESMG/docs/index.rst

    :alt: Bus_Graph
    :align: center

-   Graph of the energy system, which is created by entering the example components
+   Graph of the energy system, which is created by entering the example components.
+By the input in the buses-sheet two buses were created, as well as a shortage source and an excess sink.